 There is no prediction regarding the influence of Ants on seed-predator mediated phenotypic selection.

 We have now changed the title and some parts of the introduction in order to make clear that we do not aim to directly demonstrate that ant abundance influences seed-predator mediated selection.
 Instead, we try to relate ant abundance to the presence of the seed predator and the intensity of predation.
 If any of these relations would be significant, it would be consistent with (but not evidence of) that butterfly presence, and as a consequence, seed predator-mediated selection, is influenced by the community context.
-To clarify this, we have now changed hypothesis 2 to “Community context, in terms of host ant abundance, is related to the probability of butterfly presence and to predation intensity within plant populations”.
-We find support for the first part of this hypothesis but not for the second part.
+To clarify this, we have now changed hypothesis 2 to “Community context, in terms of host ant abundance, is related to the probability of butterfly presence within plant populations”.

 Study system P 4 L 54-56. “...is a rare, long-lived perennial herb...” how long is life time in this plant species?
 I mean, how many years.
 Does this species reproduce since the first year?
 Please clarify.